ArkEcosystem/mainsail-tx-tester/README.md

 Default configuration is using testnet from [Mainsail Network Config](https://github.com/ArkEcosystem/mainsail-network-config/tree/main/testnet/mainsail).
 Use correct **plugins** and **crypto** that is used in the `app.json` and `crypto.json` on the target network.

 Adjust `senderPassphrase` and transaction data (recipientId, fee, amount) before sending TX.
+If you want to use an address with a second signature registered, make sure to set `senderSecondPassphrase` in addition!

 ## Note